apptim/apptim-cli-action/README.md

 # apptim-cli-action
-This action runs tests over Android and iOS over real devices hosted in AWS device Farm.
+This action runs Appium tests over Android and iOS in real devices hosted in AWS device Farm.

-Note: Currently supports startup time & Android only
+While running tests, it capture performance metrics of the app.
+Using a dev-friendly YML file, users can define pass-fail criteria to control pipeline workflows.

+## Key Features
+- Automate app & scripts upload, running and getting artifacts
+- Capture performance data
+- Pass or Fail your pipeline measuring KPIs based on dev-friendly YML file.

 ## Pre requisites